pricewaiter/docs/_misc/checkout-redirect.md

 PriceWaiter can redirect buyers to a custom page on your website after a successful order purchase.
 You may use this page to trigger Javascript conversion tracking events.
 Under *Advanced Settings* in your PriceWaiter account, you can set the Checkout Redirect url and HTTP POST/GET method.
 We recommend POST unless you have specific technical need for the GET HTTP method.

 We _do not_ recommend using checkout redirect to process order details into a fulfilment system.
-Our supported platforms do that automatically, and custom integrations can use the [Order Callback API](/misc/order-callback.html) securely process orders.
+Our supported platforms do that automatically, and custom integrations can use the [Order Callback API](/misc/order-callback.html) to securely process orders.

 ## Google Analytics Ecommerce tracking